DaveNguyenn/Bicycle-Sales-SQL-Project/README.md

 1. Understand customer demographics.
 2. Analyze sales trends over time.
 3. Evaluate product performance to identify top-performing products and categories.
+4. Providing a consolidated report for quick reference and decision-making.

 ## Dataset
 The analysis is conducted on a relational database consisting of three tables: